Simple preprocessing#

 56

-We have been able to represent the same network using 27 features less.
+We have been able to represent the same network using 27 fewer features.

 Extend lines#

-In some cases, we may want to close some gaps by extending existing LineStrings until they meet other geometry.
+In some cases, we may want to close some gaps by extending existing LineStrings until they meet other geometries.

 l1 = LineString([(0, 0), (2, 0)])